meglecz/mkCOInr/doc/content/tutorial.rst

 .. _chained_custom_tutorial:

-Making a pipeline to make a custom database
+Chaining steps to make a custom database
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the above examples, we have started from the COInr database.
 However, you can chain the different comands.